 - There’s a time limit.

-- Possibility of negative feedback left on your seller profile page.
+- The possibility of negative feedback left on your seller profile page.

 - Hard to sell large items.

 - List items on days when people are most likely to be looking.
 Most people get paid on Fridays or days like the 1st, 15th or last day of the month.
-Also think about if the item you’re selling is seasonal.
-For example, it would make sense to post textbooks for sale at the beginning of the semester.
+Also, think about if the item you're selling is seasonal.
+For example, it would make sense to post textbooks for sale at the beginning of the semester in September or January.